 The results of the 20% and 1% AEP event model runs are shown in Map G514 and Map G515 along with the community observations of flooding.
-Although there are only limited flood observations, the results appear to align with what has been observed in the past.
+Although there are only limited flood observations, the results appear to align with what has been observed in the past and provide some confidence in the ability of the model to represent flood behaviour.